Siltaar/drop_alternatives/README.md

 feasible.
 Given an RFC-2822 message message, it generates its 'sanitized' version.

-This script is generally meant to be run as a filter with procmail [FDM](https://github.com/nicm/fdm) or some other mail delivery agent.
+This script is generally meant to be run as a filter with procmail, [FDM](https://github.com/nicm/fdm) or some other mail delivery agent.

 It tries to be moderately conservative and only act when things are